richard-scryber/PaperworkDayDocs/docs/templates/7_tables.md

 ---
 layout: default
-title: Tables and Row Elements
+title: Tables and Rows
 parent: Template Content
 nav_order: 7
 ---

-# Template Content
+# Tables and rows
 {: .no_toc }

 The table elements are a powerful binding constructs.